Catch-up-TV-and-More/script.module.codequick/docs/api/route.rst

         By default, cacheing is disabled unless a cache_ttl value greater than 0 is set.
         But this may change in the future.

-        .. note::  This parameter can only be set when registering a callback, see :meth:`codequick.Script.register`
+        .. note::  This parameter can only be set when registering a callback, See :meth:`codequick.Script.register`

     .. attribute:: sort_methods
         :annotation: = []